FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 	<figcaption>Double edges - iOS 2xMSAA, created by iOS rounding transparency of 4xMSAA</figcaption>
 </figure>

 Mobile chips support *exactly* MSAAx4 and things are weird.
-Android will let you pick 2x, but the driver will force 4x anyways. iPhones & iPads do something rather stupid: Choosing 2x will make it 4x, but transparency will be rounded to nearest 50% multiple, leading to double edges in our example.
+Android will let you pick 2x, but the driver will force 4x anyways. iPhones & iPads do something rather stupid: Choosing 2x will make it 4x, but transparency will be rounded to the nearest 50% multiple, leading to double edges in our example.
 There is hardware specific reason:

 ### Performance cost: (maybe) Zero